This Healthy Minestrone Soup with Kohlrabi is packed with six different types of fresh vegetables for a healthy and comforting start to the day.

 - grated parmesan cheese - for serving (leave out for a vegan option)

-Turn the heat back up until the soup is lightly boiling.
-Add in the zucchini (courgette) and pasta, and cook for about 8 minutes.
+- Turn the heat back up until the soup is lightly boiling.
+Add in the zucchini (courgette), red kidney beans and pasta, and cook for about 8 minutes.

 This minestrone soup is made with all veggies from my farmbox!
 Last week I received a huge crate of fresh organic vegetables delivered by London’s most exciting farmbox delivery scheme, Cycling Veg.
 I love the idea that the delivery is done in such a sustainable way.